tinkernerd/TinkerAvDocs/Notes/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 ### §119.67   Management personnel: Qualifications for operations conducted under [[0121 Operating requirements  domestic, flag, and supplemental operations|part 121 of this chapter]].

-\(a\) To serve as Director of Operations under [[#§119.65 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0121 Operating requirements domestic, flag, and supplemental operations.md part 121 of this chapter .|§119.65]](a) a person must—
+\(a\) To serve as Director of Operations under [[#§119.65 Management personnel required for operations conducted under 0121 Operating requirements domestic, flag, and supplemental operations part 121 of this chapter .|§119.65]](a) a person must—

 \(1\) Hold an airline transport pilot certificate;